genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 The id parameter indicates the id of the newly created audit table, and must be different from any other table id.

 As we are using GPAL Event Handlers, this is sufficient to enable auditing on this table.
-A new table is created by the name of the original table, with the **_AUDIT** suffix added to the end.
-In this instance that would be the **TRADE_AUDIT** table.
+A new table is created with the name of the original table, and the **_AUDIT** suffix added.
+In this instance, that would be the **TRADE_AUDIT** table.

 #### Updating the State Machine to use auditing

-Next, you need to extend the insert, and modify methods in the **TradeStateMachine.kt** file.
+Next you need to extend the insert, and modify methods in the **TradeStateMachine.kt** file.
 Specifically, each method must have a second option so that the method signature uses the `AsyncMultiEntityReadWriteGenericSupport` parameter and the `internalState.withTransaction(transaction) { }` code block.
 For example:

 ```kotlin {2,5,10,12,20,23}
     suspend fun insert(